esprit-dev/homebridge-dummy/README.md

     - Valid values are `CarbonDioxideSensor`, `CarbonMonoxideSensor`, `ContactSensor`, `LeakSensor`, `MotionSensor`, `OccupancySensor`, or `SmokeSensor`

 - `temperatureUnits` - Units to use for thermostats, either 'C' or 'F'

+- `fade` — If true, dimmer lightbulbs will fade gradually over the specified time interval. *Requires `timer` to be defined.

 - `defaultOn` — Initial value.
 Default _ON_ = true, default _OFF_ = false